 Power availability, power reliability and power quality are essential for critical power environments, including critical power buildings such as hospitals, power plants and data centers.

 As Kevin Morin explains in our interview on IoT in critical power buildings, power availability is one type of key critical power applications.
 Another example is energy accounting, which has everything to do with costs.
-And in both types of applications the IoT nowadays plays a role.
+And in both types of applications IoT nowadays plays a role.

 Power quality and degrees of criticality in critical power buildings